Chapter 7 International Travel With Infants & Children

 Conditions at hotels and other lodging may not be as safe as those in the United States, and accommodations should be carefully inspected for exposed wiring, pest poisons, paint chips, or inadequate stairway or balcony railings.

 Children are as susceptible to altitude illness as adults.
 Young children who cannot talk can show nonspecific symptoms, such as loss of appetite and irritability.
-They may present with unexplained fussiness and change in sleep and activity patterns.
+They may have unexplained fussiness and change in sleep and activity patterns.
 Older children may complain of headache or shortness of breath.
-If a child demonstrates unexplained symptoms after an ascent, it may be necessary to descend to see if they improve.
+If children demonstrate unexplained symptoms after an ascent, it may be necessary to descend to see if they improve.
 Acetazolamide is not approved for pediatric use for altitude illness, but it is generally safe in children when used for other indications.

 Sun exposure, and particularly sunburn before age 15 years, is strongly associated with melanoma and other forms of skin cancer (see Chapter 2, Sunburn).
 Exposure to UV light is highest near the equator, at high altitudes, during midday (10 am–4 pm), and where light is reflected off water or snow.
 Sunscreens are generally recommended for use in children aged >6 months.
 Sunscreens (or sun blocks), either physical (such as titanium or zinc oxides) or chemical (SPF ≥15 and providing protection from both UVA and UVB), should be applied as directed and reapplied, as needed, after sweating and water exposure.
 Babies aged <6 months require extra protection from the sun because of their thinner and more sensitive skin; severe sunburn for this age group is considered a medical emergency.
 Babies should be kept in the shade and wear clothing that covers the entire body.
 A minimal amount of sunscreen can be applied to small exposed areas, including the infant’s face and hands.